For those Americans who pay quarterly taxes—or those who don't, but who think they should—understanding the rules governing estimated taxes is vital.

 Many people misunderstand what a Form 1099-NEC denotes and who receives it.

 If you're considered an employee of a company—whether salaried or paid by the hour—you'll likely receive a Form W-2.
 Form W-2 shows how much money has been withheld throughout the year for federal, state, Social Security and Medicare taxes.

 - You'll be responsible for paying half of the payroll taxes due based on your taxable income and it's withheld from paychecks.

 - Your employer pays the other half.

-For the income reported on a Form 1099-MISC, however, no tax has been withheld by the party that paid a self-employed individual for work performed.
+For the income reported on a Form 1099-NEC, however, generally no tax has been withheld by the party that paid a self-employed individual for work performed.
 If you're self-employed, you're responsible for paying both the employer and employee portions of payroll taxes.

 - Some people mistakenly believe that if they receive a Form 1099, it does not necessarily mean the IRS received a copy.
 That scenario, however, is highly unlikely.
 If you received a 1099, the IRS most likely received one, as well.

 - Similarly, people mistakenly believe that if they did not receive a Form 1099, they don't have to report the income.
 The IRS does not care whether you received your Form 1099.
 If you received taxable income, you must report it.